-Inspect the track for wear, cuts, missing track guides and broken rods.
-Make any necessary replacement.
+Inspect the track for wear, cuts, missing track guides and broken rods Make any necessary replacement.

-WARNING: Do not operate a snowmobile with a cut, torn or damage track.
+WARNING: Do not operate a snowmobile with a cut, torn o damage track.

-Lift the rear of vehicle until track is clear of the ground then support with a brace or trestle.
-The snowmobile should be stored in such a way that the track does not stay in contact with the ground.
+Lift the rear of vehicle until track i clear of the ground then support with brace or trestle.
+The snowmobil should be stored in such a way that th track does not stay in contact with th cement floor or bare ground.

-NOTE: The track should be rotated periodically, (every 40 days).
-Do not release track tension.
+NOTE: The track should be rotated periodically, (every 40 days Do not release track tension.

-CAUTION: To prevent track damage, temperature in the storage area must not exceed 38°C (100°F).
+CAUTION: To prevent trac damage, temperature in the sto age area must not exceed 38°C (100°F